 Stage 1: Acute HIV infection

-Within 2 to 4 weeks of exposure, many people develop flu-like symptoms.
-Not everyone has these symptoms, however, and it is possible for HIV to progress without any indication that the virus is present in the body.
+Not everyone experiences these symptoms, though.
+If a person does not get tested, it is possible for HIV to progress without any indication that it’s in the body.

 - ulcers in the mouth